d-eisen/portfolio/content/mw.md

 <li>Create options for receiving updates without creating a full account</li>
 </ol>

-# Next Steps
+## Next Steps

-The next steps are to build a high fidelity prototype in InVision to simulate the micro interactions.
-An additional round of user testing and rapid iteration will follow and the prototype will be ready for development.
-The next iteration will include the site's blog content as well as a help section including frequently asked questions.
+The next steps are to build a high fidelity prototype.
+Following an additional round of user testing and rapid iteration will follow and the prototype will be ready for development.
+The next iteration of the site would likely include the site's blog content as well as a help section including frequently asked questions.

 The most significant challenge so far has been the integration with social media.
 Venmo currently provides limited access to its API, therefore seamless integration with the platform may be a challenge for development.